eslint-stylistic/eslint-stylistic/docs/guide/faq.md

 ## What's the requirements for ESLint Stylistic?

-Since majority of the rules are migreated from ESLint v8 and `typescript-eslint` v6, we inherit the same requirements:
+Since majority of the rules are migrated from ESLint v8 and `typescript-eslint` v6, we inherit the same requirements:

 - Node.js >=v16.0.0
 - ESLint >=v8.0.0